Attribute-Based Access Control (ABAC)

 administration database can’t see the attribute is in use.

-Attributes makes it easier to define data by its business meaning, and to integrate ODAS access controls with mature catalogging solutions that support attributes.
-A future release will support key-value pairs with non-Boolean values.
+Attributes makes it easier to define data by its business meaning, and to integrate ODAS access controls with mature cataloging solutions that support attributes.

 How do RBAC and ABAC work together?